SicroAtGit/PB-CodeArchiv-Rebirth/Concept.md

 #### Branch model and integration to the `master` branch

-Since the recent rebuilding of the CodeArchive, merge commits aren't used, because the commits display at Github with merge commits looks unclean.
+Since the recent rebuilding of the CodeArchive, merge commits aren't used, because the commits display at GitHub with merge commits looks unclean.

 For changes, a branch based on the branch `master` is created locally each time.
 No commits are created directly in the `master` branch.